haleyrc/web/README.md

-# lib-template
+# web

-Foundational elements for creating new "library" packages.
+A Go package for simplifying and standardizing working with HTTP requests and responses.

 ---